 If you’re wondering what you get from Columbia Association (CA) for your annual charge, you can start by looking outside.

-In addition to maintaining more than 3,600 acres of open space and more than 94 miles of pathways, CA also offers free summer concerts on Lake Kittamaqundi, fishing in our many lakes, as well as other services.
+In addition to maintaining nearly 3,600 acres of open space and 95 miles of pathways, CA also offers free summer concerts on Lake Kittamaqundi, fishing in our many lakes, as well as other services.

-Providing the quality of life that has seen Columbia frequently ranked among the top places to live in America, including sixth in 2014, starts with the annual charge rate paid by residents.
+Providing the quality of life that has seen Columbia frequently ranked among the top places to live in America — including being named the No. 1 small city by Money Magazine in 2016 — starts with the annual charge rate paid by residents.

 Columbia Association applies the same methodology used by Howard County with respect to their cap on property taxes, and they don’t apply those caps in calculating taxes due on a property in the year following the purchase.

 Residents contribute approximately 70 percent of the annual charge revenue, and the business community contributes 30 percent.